Disenchanted Chinese tech companies plot escape from New York

 Paul Gillis, professor of accounting at Peking University, said there will likely be an exception for VIEs such as Alibaba, which are wholly controlled by Chinese management, but that offers scant protection to foreign investors.

-"Are you comfortable buying a stock where you really have no say?"
+"Are you confortable buying a stock where you really have no say?"

 (Additional reporting by Samuel Shen in SHANGHAI; Editing by Nachum Kaplan and Ryan Woo)